roblieblang/leetcode-anki-script/README.md

 ## About

-Inspired by this [Reddit post](https://www.reddit.com/r/leetcode/comments/ywm91m/using_anki_and_spaced_repetition_with_leetcode/), I made a simple script to scrape LeetCode problem links from some of the most popular problem sets and add them to an Anki deck.
+Inspired by this [Reddit post](https://www.reddit.com/r/leetcode/comments/ywm91m/using_anki_and_spaced_repetition_with_leetcode/), I made a Python program to scrape LeetCode problem links from some of the most popular problem sets and add them to an Anki deck.
 Anki serves as a scheduler for this stuyd strategy, deciding for the user when to revisit problems based on their perceived difficulty.

 There are thousands of LeetCode problems available to solve, but these curated lists are commonly considered to cover the most fundamental techniques, strategies, patterns, data structures and algorithms.